 Each year approximately 30,000 to 35,000 visitors make their way into the Abbey Church to visit, amongst other things, the tomb of Robert the Bruce

 The Abbey Church of Dunfermline is currently closed to visitors for the winter.
 It will open again in 2020, every day from April to late October between 10am to 4.30pm from Monday to Saturday and from 2.30 to 4.30 on a Sunday.
-Unfortunately, the Abbey is not open during the week to visitors during the winter months The Abbey Church is open to visitors Entry to the Abbey Church is always free but donations to the upkeep of the building are always welcome.
+Unfortunately, the Abbey is not open during the week to visitors during the winter months.
+Entry to the Abbey Church is always free but donations to the upkeep of the building are always welcome.

 Approaching from the south and west the Abbey is easily picked out in the skyline but traffic systems in Dunfermline City Centre do not make it too easy to reach.
 Follow our directions to easily find your way to the Abbey.